StevensND/ue4-emuswitch-60fps/README.md

 >[!CAUTION]
 These mods only work on the EU/US version of the games.

-# Other games that are not here
+## Other games that are not here

 - [Master Detective Archives: RAIN CODE](https://gamebanana.com/mods/465600)

+## Games I need to fix

+- Demon Slayer -Kimetsu no Yaiba- The Hinokami Chronicles: Speed Up

-# Games that doesn't work with this method
+## Games that doesn't work with this method

 - Octopath Traveler II
 - Life is Strange: True Colors

-# Thanks to
+## Thanks to

 - [Masagrator](https://github.com/masagrator) and his [FPSLocker-Warehouse list](https://github.com/masagrator/FPSLocker-Warehouse)